NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/ContinuousDeployment.rst

    * ``B2C_TENANT``
    * ``APP_REG_CLIENT_ID``

 #.
-If you have enabled the :ref:`azure-unwired-labs-api` add your API key as a secret as well:
+If you have enabled the :ref:`azure-unwired-labs-api`, add your API key as a secret as well:

    * ``UNWIRED_LABS_API_KEY``